MicrosoftDocs/Viva/WorkplaceAnalytics/Use/insight-ona-measures.md

 The node clusters shown are formed naturally in an organizational network graph when it uses the force-directed graph drawing algorithm.
 A node with strong connections are very likely clustered together in a graph.
 For the majority, a cluster represents a division or department in an organization.

-## Connection measures

-Each of the measures are based on the connections between the nodes.
-To ensure the calculations accurately represent the interactions between people or groups within the organization, the measures account for connection weight and direction:

-* **Weight** - Connections are weighted based on the amount of collaboration time in instant messages, meetings, and email between two nodes (connection strength).
-* **Direction** - They are also directed because they specifically account for who sent and who received instant messages or email.
-For these calculations, meetings do not have direction.

 ## Available network graphs

 For calculation information about a specific network graph, select the following applicable visual insight.

 * [Employee empowerment](improve-agility.md#about-the-insights) - Shows the number of empowered employees and disempowered employees in your organization.
-* [Cohesion within teams](boost-engagement.md#about-the-insights) - Shows the teams who are the most cohesive and those who are not very cohesive based on the average monthly collaboration activity within the team’s network.
+* [Cohesion within teams](boost-engagement.md#about-the-insights) - Shows the teams who are the most cohesive and those who are less cohesive based on the average monthly collaboration activity within the team’s network.
-* [Collaboration across groups](foster-innovation.md#about-the-insights) - Shows the number of teams with high cross-group collaboration and those with low cross-group collaboration.
+* [Collaboration across teams](foster-innovation.md#about-the-insights) - Shows the number of teams with high cross-group collaboration and those with low cross-group collaboration.
 * [Distribution of potential manager candidates](accelerate-change.md#about-the-insights) - Represents the current managers, potential managers, and other employees based on their network connections within your organization.
 * [Internal network connections by employee network strength](customer-focus.md#about-the-insights) - Shows the number of employees with strong internal networks as compared to other employees in your organization.
 * [Reach of influencers](accelerate-change.md#about-the-insights) - Shows the reach of influencers, their connections, and how they compare to other employees in your organization.